jacksund/simmate/docs/parameters.md

 --------------------------

 ## percolation_mode
-The percolating type to detect.
-The default is ">1d", which search for percolating paths up to the `max_path_length`.
-Alternatively, this can be set to "1d" in order to stop unique pathway finding when 1D percolation is achieved.
+This parameter sets the percolating type to detect.
+The default is ">1d", which searches for percolating paths up to the `max_path_length`.
+Alternatively, this can be set to "1d" to stop unique pathway finding when 1D percolation is achieved.

 === "yaml"
     ``` yaml